K3rnel-Dev/MisterioLNK/README.md

 ## 👋 About:
 ```
-This is a simple loader of your executable files using Windows script engines.
-Secretly downloading to a temporary folder and then launching them.
+This is a simple downloader of your executable files using Windows script engines ( with support obfuscation)
+Hide downloading to a temporary folder and then launching them
 ```
 ## 🏴‍☠️ Features:
 - **Support for 5 loader-methods**: HTA, BAT, CMD, VBS, LNK.